forcedotcom/sfdx-core/README.md

 });
 ```

-### Using the Builtin Sinon Sandboxes
+### Using the Built-in Sinon Sandboxes

-sfdx-core uses Sinon as it's underlying mocking system.
-If you're unfamiliar with Sinon and it's sand-boxing concept you
-can find more information here:
+sfdx-core uses Sinon as its underlying mocking system.
+If you're unfamiliar with Sinon and it's sandboxing concept you can find more information here:
 https://sinonjs.org/
 Sinon stubs and spys must be cleaned up after test invocations.
-To ease the use of Sinon with sfdx core we've exposed our
-sandbox in TestSetup.
-After adding your own stubs and/or spys they will automatically be cleaned up after each test
-using mocha's afterEach method.
+To ease the use of Sinon with sfdx core we've exposed our sandbox in TestSetup.
+After adding your own stubs and/or spys they will automatically be cleaned up after each test using mocha's afterEach method.

 ```typescript
 import { strictEqual } from 'assert';